crystax/android-vendor-python-3-5/Doc/library/stdtypes.rst

    runtime cost, you must switch to one of the alternatives below:

-   * if concatenating :class:`str` objects, you can build a list and use :meth:`str.join` at the end or else write to a :class:`io.StringIO` instance and retrieve its value when complete
+   * if concatenating :class:`str` objects, you can build a list and use :meth:`str.join` at the end or else write to an :class:`io.StringIO` instance and retrieve its value when complete

    * if concatenating :class:`bytes` objects, you can similarly use